isaaclins/isaaclins.github.io/content/projects/discordpythonrat/index.md

 async def on_ready():
 ```

-I figured that this code can also be used as a **Chat Logger** as I'm writing this
+I figured that this code can also be used as a **Chat Logger** as I'm writing this.

 After that I started to plan what I wanted the bot to be able to do.